-Artstor Digital Library has collaborated with the Library of Congress to share images from the Carnegie Survey of the Architecture of the South collection, a systematic record of early buildings and gardens in the American South.
+The Artstor Digital Library has collaborated with the Library of Congress to publish nearly 7,000 images from the Carnegie Survey of the Architecture of the South, a systematic record of early buildings and gardens in the American South.

 These documentary photographs were taken by Frances Benjamin Johnston (1864-1952), one of the first American women to become a prominent photographer.
-Between 1933 and1940, with a grant from the Carnegie Corporation, Johnston photographed buildings and gardens throughout nine Southern states, mainly in Maryland, Virginia, the Carolinas, Georgia, Alabama, and Louisiana, and to a lesser extent in Florida and Mississippi.
-The Carnegie Survey was an attempt to document the rapidly disappearing antebellum architecture of the American South.
-In addition to photographing great mansions, Johnston was one of the first photographers to record the vernacular architecture of the region, whether churches, graveyards, row houses, offices, warehouses, mills, shops, farms, taverns, or inns.
-Johnston's work also captured interiors, furnishings, and architectural details, as well as neglected and endangered buildings.
+Between 1933 and 1940 with a grant from the Carnegie Corporation, Johnston recorded sites in nine Southern states, mainly Maryland, Virginia, the Carolinas, Georgia, Alabama, and Louisiana, and to a lesser extent in Florida and Mississippi.
+The Carnegie Survey was an attempt to document the rapidly disappearing antebellum architecture.
+In addition to recording the great mansions, Johnston was one of the first photographers to capture the vernacular architecture of the region.
+Her work also includes interiors, furnishings, and architectural details.

-This photographic campaign is one of several collections related to Johnston housed in the Prints and Photographs Division of the Library of Congress.
-Through copyright deposits, gifts of the photographer, and purchases from her estate, the Library amassed the Frances Benjamin Johnston collection, which includes 20,000 photographic prints and 3,700 negatives.
-Johnston herself deposited approximately 6,800 8x10" black and white negatives from the Carnegie Survey (covering eight states, without Mississippi), before the Library purchased them from her estate in 1953.
+This Carnegie Survey is one of several collections related to Johnston housed in the Prints and Photographs Division of the Library of Congress.
+The entire Frances Benjamin Johnston Collection includes 20,000 photographs and 3,700 negatives.

 Founded in 1800, the Library of Congress is the nation's oldest federal cultural institution and serves as the research arm of the United States Congress.
-It is the largest library in the world, with more than 134 million items on approximately 530 miles of bookshelves.
-Within the Prints and Photographs Division alone, there are more than 13.7 million visual images, including photographs, prints, drawings, and posters.
-Image totals should be regarded as an approximation until a given collection is 100% complete.
-Users should also bear in mind that the number of images available to them may vary from country to country, reflecting Artstor’s approach to addressing an international copyright landscape that itself varies from country to country.
+It is the largest library in the world, with more than 160 million items on hundreds of miles of shelves.
+Within the Prints and Photographs Division alone, there are more than 15 million visual images, including photographs, prints, drawings, and posters.